 Zimbabwe’s waste pickers waiting impatiently for COVID-19 vaccines

-For the waste pickers of Bulawayo, COVID-19 has posed risks to both their health and their incomes.
-The longing for a vaccine is reaching fever pitch.
+For the waster pickers of Bulawayo, COVID-19 has posed risks to both their health and their incomes.
+Hope for a vaccine is reaching fever pitch.

 Khumbulani Tshuma, 44, is getting agitated.
 It’s nearly midday and he’s been waiting for four hours to get his first jab of COVID-19 vaccine at Richmond Landfill Site on the outskirts of Bulawayo, Zimbabwe’s second industrial city.
 The disjointed queue isn’t moving, but he can’t leave.

 Tshuma is one of scores of waste pickers whose daily bread comes from scrambling through the trash looking for recyclable materials.
 He tilts his cowboy hat to avoid the glare of the winter sun.

 “I’ve lost a whole day’s work just waiting and waiting,” he says.

 “I use two pairs of gloves when I work and I have a mask so I’m not really scared of getting COVID-19, but I need this vaccine to protect me even more,” he explains.

 For six years, Tshuma has picked through the city’s rubbish collecting cardboard boxes and plastic bottles for recycling.

 Despite the risk of contracting the deadly COVID-19 virus from the trash heaps, some unmasked collectors are compelled to pick through dirty piles of garbage for survival.

 The waste tip, locally known as Ngozi Mine, was established in 1994 as one of three landfill sites in Zimbabwe and, at present, the Bulawayo City Council collects at least 7,200 tonnes of waste per month.
 All of it is discarded at the landfill.
 As a result of COVID-19, waste pickers face a number of risks, including handling potentially contaminated materials.